akdemirlab/HiCPlotter/README.md

-#HiC Plotter: Integrating HiC data with genomic datasets
+#HiCPlotter: Integrating HiC data with genomic datasets

 # About HiCPlotter: